zfox23/Spatial-Audio-API-Examples/README.md

 Corresponds to the "Get a JWT" guide at [highfidelity.com/api/guides/misc/getAJWT](https://www.highfidelity.com/api/guides/misc/getAJWT).

 # The `experiments` Directory
-🐉 The `experiments` directory of this repository contains **experimental example projects** that import the High Fidelity Spatial Audio Client Library.
-These examples might not work.
-If they do work, they'll almost certainly be really cool.
-They also might not be documented very thoroughly.
+🐉 The `experiments` directory of this repository contains experimental example projects that import the High Fidelity Spatial Audio Client Library.
+These examples may not be documented as thoroughly as the above examples.
 Enjoy!

 ## Plain HTML/JS Experiments
 ### [Video Chat - TokBox](./experiments/web/videochat-tokbox)